learnable-content/contributor-documentation/Contributors/Template_ScreencastSeries.md

-# SitePoint Premium Screencast Series Template
+# SitePoint Premium Video Tutorial Series Template

 ![Sitepoint Premium logo](Images/spp_3a3a3a.png)